Foodborne Illness: The Guest Nobody Invited

-- Stools that are black, tarry with blood or pus
+- Stools that are black, tar colored, or with blood or pus

 - Check with your doctor at any time for foodborne illness in children

 Keep Your Day Free From Foodborne Illness

 Here's a general overview of tips and good advice to apply to all food situations: